mori-b/pydnst/README.md

 <a name="features"></a>
 ## FEATURES

-pydnst is a DNS tunneling implementation in Python, supporting Linux only.
+pydnst is a DNS tunneling implementation in Python, supporting Linux only (the client might require a few paths tweaks to run on Windows).
 The client sends keep-alive requests every 30 seconds.
 If the server has a command to send to a specific client, it sends it in a response to a keep-alive.
 Then the client sends another query containing the command response.
 The server can manage up to 250 clients, communication is encrypted with a unique Fernet key per client, generated on the fly and shared using RSA encryption.
 A simple rich interface on the server side enables to send commands to specific clients, and watch the responses in real-time.